 To be commissioned, AFROTC cadets must take the Air Force Officer Qualifying Test (AFOQT) and score at least 15 on the verbal portion and 10 on the quantitative portion.
+This requirement may be waived by the Commander, AFROTC in individual cases based on military and academic performance and the needs of the Air Force.

-Officer Training School (OTS)
+3.2.3.
+Officer Training School (OTS).
 Qualification for Officer Training School (OTS) requires a minimum of a bachelor's degree from an accredited college or university and minimum scores on the AFOQT of 15 on the verbal portion and 10 on the quantitative portion.
-Positions are normally available in flying and nonflying jobs.
+Positions are normally available in flying and non-flying jobs.
 Applicants for pilot, combat systems operator and air battle manager positions must complete OTS and begin flying training prior to age 33; non-flying applicants must be commissioned prior to age 40.
-Civilians and active duty Airmen may apply.
+Civilians, and active-duty Airmen and Guardians may apply.
 An Officer Selection Board comprised of senior officers, managed by the Air Force Recruiting Service at Randolph Air Force Base, Texas, reviews all applications based on the "whole person" concept.
-Applicants selected for OTS must attend an eight-week training course at Maxwell AFB, Alabama.
-Air National Guard and Air Force Reserve officer candidates also attend OTS programs, but are selected by their respective commands.
+Applicants selected for OTS must attend a nine-week training course at Maxwell AFB, Alabama.
+Air National Guard and Air Force Reserve officer candidates also attend OTS programs but are selected by their respective commands.

-Health Professions
+3.2.4.
+Health Professions.
 Air Force healthcare professionals include medical doctors (both Allopathic or M.D., and Osteopathic or D.O.), dentists, nurses, health care administrators, optometrists, podiatrists, physical therapists, and other medical specialties.
 The requirements for different specialties change throughout the year.
 The Air Force selects a small number of physicians and dentists in civilian residency for the Financial Assistance Program, which provides a monthly stipend and annual grant; the service obligation is deferred until residency completion.
 The Air Force also offers a Health Professions Scholarship Program for individuals accepted to medical school and a Dental Health Professions Scholarship Program for individuals accepted to dental school.
 The Health Professions Scholarship Program is also used by the Nurse Corps and Biomedical Science Corps, albeit on a more limited basis.
 The Air Force pays the tuition and fees of selectees, as well as a monthly stipend.

-To speak with a health professions recruiting professional, call (800) 588-5260.
+To speak with a health profession recruiting professional, you may call (800) 588-5260.

-Judge Advocate General's (Jag) Corps
+3.2.5.
+Judge Advocate General's (JAG) Corps.
 Attorneys and law students may apply for a direct appointment to the Judge Advocate General's (JAG) Corps.
 To be eligible to enter the JAG Corps through the Direct Appointment Program (DAP), an attorney must be (1) a U.S. citizen; (2) a graduate of a law school approved by the American Bar Association (ABA); and (3) in an active (or equivalent) status with a current license in good standing to practice law before the highest court of a U.S. state, commonwealth or territory, or the District of Columbia.
 Applicants are competitively selected at boards held three times each year.